ScrollPrize/scrollprize-website/docs/27_master_plan.md

 ## Costs

 * We believe Stage 2 will cost $1-2M.
-Right now we have about 10% of this money in our bank account.
-Hopefully people donate!
+Thanks to a generous donation of $2,084,000 from the Musk Foundation, this stage is now fully funded, and we have a little extra money from other donations to more aggressively explore scanning at scale, and even scan some more scrolls.
+Our eternal gratitude to all donors!
 * If the benchtop source works, or an efficient particle accelerator protocol can be devised, we believe Stage 3 will cost $4-8M.
 If it doesn’t, Stage 3 will cost $15M+, depending on the cost of beam time we are able to negotiate.

 ## The Payoff